9 Action Steps to Building the Ideal Writer’s Life (Even If You’re Working Full-Time)

 Building a writing business while I was working a demanding job was challenging.
-But once I had all the ingredients assembled, it didn’t feel like sacrifice.
+But once I had all the ingredients assembled, it didn’t feel like a sacrifice.
 I was creating something new for myself and my family.

 Now I work from home where I can watch a roadrunner make its rounds of our yard every morning.
-My husband and I can travel to see family and friends, and my clients have no idea I’m not at home.
+My husband and I can travel to see family and friends, and my clients have no idea when I’m not at home.